OpenFn/apollo/services/search/README.md

 ## Search (RAG)

-The Job Chat search service allows for the retrieval of data relevant to user queries.
+The Search service allows for the retrieval of data relevant to user queries.
 Clients are encouraged to provide as much context as possible in their queries to receive the most pertinent information from the documents.